Shohei Otomo: Medium

 Shohei Otomo studied oil painting while attending Tama Art University, but switched to ballpoint pens to create ink art, as oil paints are expensive.

 He prefers ink pens to pencils, as pencils left a silvery finish he found undesirable.

 He uses "ordinary ballpoints that you can buy anywhere for about 80 yen".

 Additionally, he uses permanent markers for coloring in objects.

 He creates the drawings on paperboard, though, at one gallery exhibition in Japan, he applied acrylic paint to a human model in a live sketching session.

 He spends up to a month on an illustration.

 A 2017 exhibition in Australia marked his first use of sculpture: He designed a sumo wrestler, which he then illustrated with tattoo-like graphics.

 Inspiration and symbolism

 Otomo's work blends references to ukiyo-e, a kind of traditional Japanese art, and clichés that the rest of the world has about Japan.

 The works often contain tension between opposing concepts, such as traditionalism and progress, the Eastern and Western worlds, or order and chaos.

-His work is inspired by stress of Tokyo, a city he finds "suffocating".
+His work is inspired by the stress of Tokyo, a city he finds "suffocating".